Jhuztyyy/kpopstanvaultmain/README.md

 Kpop Stan Vault follows a polished One UI-inspired design direction.

-The interface focuses on rounded cards and popups, smooth modal animations, clean member and group layouts, color-adaptive UI elements, mobile-friendly scrolling, consistent styling across the vault and public snapshots, and clear visual hierarchy for stats, releases, Spotify listening context, sync tools, and events.
+The interface focuses on rounded cards and popups, smooth modal animations, clean member and group layouts, color-adaptive UI elements, mobile-friendly scrolling, consistent styling across the vault and public snapshots, and clear visual hierarchy for stats, releases, Spotify/Last.fm listening context, sync tools, and events.

 The design goal is to feel personal, organized, and expressive without turning the vault into a generic dashboard.